Hazel Ouwehand

 Vanessa Hazel Ouwehand (born 30 December 1999) is a New Zealand competitive swimmer who has represented New Zealand at Olympics, World Championships and Commonwealth Games.

+Early life

-Ouwehand attended Te Pahū Primary School and Te Awamutu College growing up.
-In 2018 she moved to Auckland to study a Bachelor of Accountancy at Massey University.
+Ouwehand was educated at Te Pahū Primary School and Te Awamutu College.
+In 2018, she moved to Auckland to study for a Bachelor of Accountancy degree at Massey University.
+She is of Dutch descent.

 Swimming career

 2018 World Championships

 Ouwehand made her senior national debut at the 2018 FINA World Swimming Championships (25 m) held in Hangzhou, China.
 Individually, Ouwehand's best performance was the 100 metre butterfly which she finished 29th in a time of 1:01.46, followed by a 24th place finish in the 200 metre butterfly in a time of 2:17.52 and 39th in the 50m butterfly in a time of 27.85.

 She was also involved in a number of relays including the 4x100 metre freestyle that finished 9th overall alongside Rebecca Moynihan, Paige Flynn and Emma Godwin, the 4x50 metre freestyle relay that finished 10th with Flynn, Moynihan and Godwin, the 4x100 metre medley relay with Godwin, Smith and Flynn that finished 13th and the 4x50 metre medley relay that finished 15th with Godwin, Ciara Smith and Moynihan.